httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

-The terms "HTTP message", "HTTP request", "HTTP response", "target URI", "gateway", "header field", "intermediary", "request target", "sender", "method", and "recipient" are used as defined in {{HTTP}}.
+The terms "HTTP message", "HTTP request", "HTTP response", "target URI", "gateway", "header field", "intermediary", "request target", "trailer field", "sender", "method", and "recipient" are used as defined in {{HTTP}}.

 For brevity, the term "signature" on its own is used in this document to refer to both digital signatures (which use asymmetric cryptography) and keyed MACs (which use symmetric cryptography).
 Similarly, the verb "sign" refers to the generation of either a digital signature or keyed MAC over a given signature base.
 The qualified term "digital signature" refers specifically to the output of an asymmetric cryptographic signing operation.